stakater-archive/StakaterCloudDocs-Archived/content/sre/tronador/environment_provisioner.md

 Values inside the application section are used to create the helm release that manages deployment of the application into the cluster.
 The important fields here are:

 - **release.chart**: The chart that will be deployed.
-Must contain its git repo path, the branch to deploy, and the path to the chart within the git repo
+Must contain its git repo path, the branch to deploy, and the path to the chart within the git repo.
+If the chart is placed inside a private repo, then its secret must also be specified.
 - **release.releaseName**: The name of the helm release that will be deployed.
 - **release.values**: The values that to override within the helm release.
 THese need to be updated whenever a new image is created for testing.
 Using the `create-environment-provisioner` cluster task is recommended here
+- **release.valuesFrom**: Values from external sources, such as configMaps or secrets.
+For more details, see the [Official HelmRelease docs](https://fluxcd.io/legacy/helm-operator/helmrelease-guide/values/)

 ## namespaceLabels